-Our Volunteers nurture and advocate for the best quality end-of-life experience, and support those grieving, in-mourning and bereaved.
+Our Volunteers nurture and advocate for the best end-of-life comfort and support those grieving and bereaved.

 To foster environments that support end-of-life comfort and create helpful, positive memories.

 We let compassion and respect guide our actions.

 Our work thrives with community engagement.
 We embrace and encourage collaboration, partnership and diversity.

 All of the above take place in strict confidence.

 Terrace Hospice Society is constantly striving to grow and to create new projects favourable to the community.
 Our latest endeavor aims to present another option for end of life care.
 It is the right of all individuals to die a dignified death and for most that means in comfort and surrounded by loved ones at home.
 Unfortunately, many terminal patients are still dying in hospitals, with limited visitation schedules, less than adequate comfort and where they receive treatment that is often unwanted or unneeded.
 THS is hoping to change this for members of our region by building a Hospice House.